LogoHistorical Figure MBTI

 He did not arrive at ethics through consensus or calibration, but through inner alignment.
 When he spoke or acted politically, it was not because a role demanded it, but because he felt compelled.
 His idealism was sincere and emotionally charged, often at personal or professional cost.

 This is where he aligns closely with Paul Langevin: both believed science must serve humanity, and both acted publicly on that belief.
+But Frédéric's motivation was not moral architecture — it was moral fire.

 When Frédéric organized, advocated, or assumed responsibility, it was always in service of values rather than efficiency.
-He could act decisively, take public stands, and accept leadership, but structure was never the source of his confidence.
+He could act decisively, take public stands, and accept leadership — but structure was never the source of his confidence.
 It was a tool he used when ideals demanded form.

 This made him inspiring, expressive, and occasionally impractical — a man moved more by meaning than by maintenance.

-Si — Discomfort with Containment
+Si — Inferior

 Frédéric showed little attachment to precedent or routine for their own sake.